RocketCommunicationsInc/astro-uxds/_content/components/toggle.md

 - For immediate actions instead of state changes, use an [action button](/components/button).
 - On a page, each switch is independent of all other switches.
 - An intelligent default should be set for the initial state of a switch.

+## Appearance and Behavior

+A switch consists of a circular button that slides across a track to display the "Off" (left) or "On" (right) state.
+Clicking anywhere on the switch component will cause the switch to change states immediately.